keijokapp/tank/README.md

 ## Hardware overview

  - WT-500S model tank (does not include power and control electronics)
- - 2 actuators used as robotic arm - the hand itself is not fully designed yet
  - a modern smart phone with USB-OTG support
  - Arduino Micro
  - Motor drivers